gryan11/gryan11.github.io/_pages/home.md

 I am a PhD Candidate at Columbia University, where I work in the Security Group under Professors [Suman Jana](http://www.cs.columbia.edu/~suman/) and [Salvatore Stolfo](https://salvatorestolfo.com/).
 I am generally interested in Deep Learning based approaches to Program Analysis and Synthesis.

+### Internships

+**Microsoft Research 2021.** Internship with Microsoft Research RiSE group advised by  Todd Mytkowitz and Shuvendu Lahiri.
+Developed *NUTS: Neural Unit Test Suggestions* system using neural transformers and a specialized grammar to automatically generate unit tests that are highly effective at finding bugs (170% improvement over any other evaluated system).
+Available as Arxiv <a href="https://arxiv.org/pdf/2109.09262.pdf">preprint</a>.

 ### Publications

 {% for post in site.publications reversed %}